Diane203/Thurs_27895_DIANE_Children-Welfare-Management-System_-DB/README.md

  **V. Phase: Table Implementation and Data Insertion**

- OVERVIEW ON CREATING TABLES THAT WE USED IN THIS SYSTEM
+ ❇️OVERVIEW ON CREATING TABLES THAT WE USED IN THIS SYSTEM

 **1. Table Creation**

-OVERVIEW ON CREATING TABLES:
+❇️OVERVIEW ON CREATING TABLES:

 ![table creation1](https://github.com/user-attachments/assets/f30ccec7-6986-4fa2-9eea-7eed241a0790)